SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

   })(App));
 ```

 The App component is completed with routing to handle the redirect to the content list when the user is logged in and to the login form if she is not.
-This component is also connected to the store to get the users current login state - which helps the app where the it should be redirected - and to get the login action itself.
+This component is also connected to the store to get the user's current login state - which helps the app where it should be redirected - and to get the login action itself.

 ![login](/img/posts/react-app-login.png)